-'Go to this people and say, in hearing, you will hear,
+'Go to this people and say,

+in hearing, you will hear, but will in no way understand.
-In seeing, you will see,

-but will in no way perceive.
+In seeing, you will see, but will in no way perceive.

 For this people's heart has grown callous.
 Their ears are dull of hearing.
 Their eyes they have closed.

-Lest they should see with their eyes,

-hear with their ears, understand with their heart, and would turn again, then I would heal them.'\ selves.‡
+Lest they should see with their eyes, hear with their ears, understand with their heart, and would turn again, then I would heal them.'\